ifm/developerportal/v1.4.32/_sources/Technology/SystemVerification/stress_tests.md.txt

 ### 3. Temperature Testing

 A first set of temperature tests is typically run during a proof of concept phase on a component level, that is the O3R system and its intended (prototype) mounting setup are tested in a smaller temperature chamber.
 This is a good indication of whether the passive cooling capabilities of the camera and VPU mounting are sufficient for the full ambient temperature range.
-Please set all camera heads to their maximum allowed framerate: for example `20 Hz`.
+Please set all 3D camera heads to their maximum allowed framerate: `20 Hz`.
+Additionally you can change the "exposureShort" from 400 to 1000.

 Load on the VPUs CPU and GPU can be introduced by running a functional ODS application instance, or by artificially introducing CPU and GPU load via tools such as [stress](https://packages.ubuntu.com/search?keywords=stress) and [gpu-burn](https://github.com/anseeto/jetson-gpu-burn).